ietf-wg-acme/acme/draft-ietf-acme-acme.md

 authorization object is implicitly tied to the account key used to sign the request.

-When a client receives an application from the server with an "authorization" requirement, it downloads the authorization resource by sending a GET request to the indicated URL.
+When a client receives an application from the server with "pending" entry in the authorizations array, it downloads the authorization resource by sending a GET request to the indicated URL.
 If the client initiates authorization using a request to the new authorization resource, it will have already recevied the pending authorization object in the response to that request.

 ~~~~~~~~~~
 GET /acme/authz/1234 HTTP/1.1